 Course description

 The course is an introduction to the fundamental models and methods used in the analysis of long run macroeconomic issues.
-The first part (about 2/3) provides an in-depth treatment of some seminal models in modern growth theory (Solow with human capital, Cass-Ramsey, Romer (1986) & (1990), and overlapping generations).
-We will also use this first part to review some important results in optimal control theory and the analysis of microfounded dynamic general equilibrium frameworks (that find applications in other fields of Economics).
-During the second part of the course, we will focus on more recent developments in the economic growth literature.
-Depending on time and students’ interests, we will discuss some implications of, e.g., stochastic growth, institutions, technology diffusion, or imperfect financial markets.
-While this class focus is on theoretical methods, it will also discuss major empirical contributions to the literature.
+The first part of the course provides an in-depth treatment of seminal models and topics in modern growth theory, such as Solow, Cass-Ramsey, Romer, overlapping generations, poverty traps, expanding varieties, and Schumpeterian growth.
+Additionally, this section serves as an opportunity to review important findings in optimal control theory and the analysis of microfounded dynamic general equilibrium frameworks, which have applications in various fields of economics.
+The second part of the course introduces some recent developments in the growth literature.
+Topics covered in this section include directed technical change (skill-bias and task-based approaches), artificial intelligence, multi-product firms, and unified growth theory.
+These discussions provide students with insights into the latest advancements and research in the field of economic growth.
+While this class focus is on theoretical methods, we will also review some major empirical contributions to the literature.

 Assessment methods